thearn/webcam-pulse-detector/README.md

 - OpenMDAO v0.5.5+ (http://openmdao.org/)

-OpenMDAO is an open-source engineering framework that serves as a convenient object-oriented enviroment to containerize the required real-time analyses, and allow for it to be easily tweaked to specification.
+OpenMDAO is an open-source engineering framework that serves as a convenient enviroment to containerize the required real-time analyses, and allow for it to be easily tweaked to specification.
 It requires python 2.6+, numpy, scipy, and matplotlib (see http://openmdao.org/docs/getting-started/requirements.html)